-- 1. Demonstrate the ability to interpret and communicate biblical texts informed by the historical and cultural context in which the texts were - 2.
+- 1. Demonstrate the ability to interpret and communicate biblical texts informed by the historical and cultural context in which the texts were written. - 2.
 Demonstrate the ability to think theologically, informed by the traditional categories and historical developments of Christian thought. - 3.
 Demonstrate the ability to complete a large research project or demonstrate added breadth or depth in their area of interest.

-3 HOURS LEVELII NG CHST-5023 History of the Restoration Movement BIBL-5023 Graduate Survey of the Bible CHST-5033 Seminar in Selected Church History Topics Note: This course e is only required of students with less than 10 hours of GREK-5103 Elementary Greek I undergraduate bi blical text courses.
-This course must be completed before GREK-5113 Elementary Greek II enrolling in BIBL- 5033 Introduction to the Old Testament and its Theologies HBRW-5113 Elementary Hebrew I or BIBL-5043 Intr oduction to the New Testament and its Theologies.
-This HBRW-5123 Elementary Hebrew II course does not count toward hours required for the M.T.S. degree.
-THEO-5003 Contemporary Theology • THEO-5013 Ethics 3 HOURS FOUND ATION REQUIRED THEO-5123 Apologetics BIBL-5013 Introduction to Graduate Biblical Studies THEO-5033 Seminar in Selected Theology Topics THEO-5113 Theology of Worship ID THEOLOGY REQUIRED THEO-5143 Non-Christian Religions BIBL-5033 Introduction to the Old Testament and its Theologies THEO-5153 Philosophical Theology BIBL-5043 Introduction to the New Testament and its Theologies 1 37 BIBL-5623 Advanced Biblical Exegesis If Elementary Gre eek I is selected, the student must also take Elementary CHST-5003 Historical Theology I • ntary Hebrew I is selected, the student must also take CHST-5013 Historical Theology II Elementary Hebr THEO-5023 Systematic Theology 21 HOURS BIBLIC AL STUDIES Note: The select ed texts will vary.
-Consequently, this course may be repeated as the content varies.
+BIBL-5023 Graduate Survey of the Bible Note: This course is only required of students with less than 10 hours of undergraduate biblical text courses.
+This course must be completed before enrolling in BIBL-5033 Introduction to the Old Testament and It's Theologies or BIBL-5043 Introduction to the New Testament and It's Theologies.
+This course does not count toward hours required for the M.T.S. degree.

+BIBL-5033 Introduction to the Old Testament and It's Theologies

+BIBL-5043 Introduction to the New Testament and It's Theologies

+BIBL-5623 Advanced Biblical Exegesis

+CHST-5003 Historical Theology I

+CHST-5013 Historical Theology II

+THEO-5023 Systematic Theology

+21 HOURS BIBLICAL STUDIES

-BIBL-5073 Politics and Power in Israel's First History
+- BIBL-5073 Politics and Power in Israel's First History

-BIBL-5223 Seminar in the Gospels
+- BIBL-5223 Seminar in the Gospels

-BIBL-5233 Act and Ministry Formation
+- BIBL-5233 Act and Ministry Formation

-BIBL-5243 Seminar in the Pauline Epistles
+- BIBL-5243 Seminar in the Pauline Epistles

-BIBL-5253 Seminar in Selected New Testament Passages
+- BIBL-5253 Seminar in Selected New Testament Passages

-BIBL-5313 Wisdom Literature
+- BIBL-5313 Wisdom Literature

-BIBL-5363 Seminar in Selected Old Testament Passages
+- BIBL-5363 Seminar in Selected Old Testament Passages